emilyalice2708/makers-progress/week-4.md

 - Evidence: Apply learning to pair programming in the afternoon and compare work with walkthroughs.

 ### Tuesday:
-- Goal:
+- Goal: Improve SQL and HTTP request understanding.
-- Plan:
+- Plan: Work through REST skills workshop, practice SQL using SQL murder mystery and pair program in afternoon for Bookmark Manager.
-- Evidence:
+- Evidence: Conversation with pair in afternoon to ensure understanding, apply practice to the project and check work against walkthroughs.

 ### Wednesday:
-- Goal:
+- Goal: Become comfortable working on my own web app with a database without guidance.
-- Plan:
+- Plan: Start work on the Diary App project.
-- Evidence:
+- Evidence: Ask a coach for feedback.

 ## Thursday:
 - Goal: